dog bleeding from butt

 A number of problems with your dog’s anal glands can result in blood coming from your dog’s anus, or blood being visible on the skin close to the anal opening.

-You may have noticed your dog scooting their bottom on the ground if he or she is suffering with an anal gland issue, or your dog may appear swollen around the anus.
-They may also provide clues that they are experiencing pain around this area, such as clamping their tail tightly down, or resisting any attempts you make to examine your dog’s butt.
+You may have noticed your dog scooting their bottom on the ground if he or she is suffering from an anal gland issue, or your dog may appear swollen around the anus.
+They may also provide clues that they are experiencing pain around this area, such as clamping their tail tightly down or resisting any attempts you make to examine your dog’s butt.

-If your dog has developed an anal gland abscess, this may need to be lanced and drained under general anaesthetic.
-However, in many causes anal gland abscesses have already ruptured out through the skin next to the anus by the time pets make it into our consult rooms.
+If your dog has developed an anal gland abscess, this may need to be lanced and drained under a general anesthetic.
+However, in many cases, anal gland abscesses have already ruptured out through the skin next to the anus by the time pets make it into our consult rooms.

 Treatment of a ruptured anal sac abscess can often be successful using oral antibiotics and anti-inflammatory pain relief.
 Occasionally, surgical intervention or even complete surgical removal of the anal gland(s) may be required.